theopenconversationkit/tock-react-kit/README.md

 renderChat(document.getElementById('chat'), '<TOCK_BOT_API_URL>', 'referralParameter', createTheme({}));
 ```

+### Default classes

+If the MetadataEvent `TOCK_STREAM_RESPONSE` is set to true, the tock-react-kit will add the css class `tock-streamed-response` to the message element.

+It allows the client to customize the appearance of streamed responses.

 ## Customize interface

 If the chat does not suit your needs, there are two main ways to customize the interface rendering.